 - The committee meets virtually via Zoom on the fourth Tuesday of each month from 6 to 8 p.m. during the winter, spring, and fall.

 - Additional meetings are scheduled twice a year to review grant applications and make recommendations to the Board of County Commissioners.
-Meetings usually pause for the holidays in late November and December, and again in the summer, with no sessions in June or July.
+Meetings usually pause for the holidays from November-January, and again for at least one month in the summer.
 Occasionally, the committee meets in person (in Boulder).

 - In addition to monthly meetings, members are expected to commit 8–10 hours twice a year to support the two annual grant award cycles.